 Public Education and Outreach

 Building public awareness and education of the SAFER Program is a priority for the State Water Board.
-State Water Board staff will develop a communication and outreach plan that outlines key actions and deliverables for educating, informing, and engaging various audiences on the SAFER program.
+State Water Board staff will develop a communication and outreach plan that outlines key actions and deliverables for educating, informing, and engaging various audiences on the SAFER Program.
 Below are the goals and potential strategies that will be included in the communication and outreach plan:

 Increase awareness of the SAFER Program and SB 200 regulatory tools, funding, and approaches.

-Build broad support for regulatory and enforcement efforts (e.g., consolidations, administrators, etc.) and garner acceptance of the Water Boards’ regulatory approach among affected communities through education about drinking water quality issues.
+Build broad support for regulatory and enforcement efforts (e.g., consolidations, administrators, etc.) and garner acceptance of State and Regional Water Boards regulatory approach among affected communities through education about drinking water quality issues.

 Increase opportunities for transparency, awareness, and engagement with the public throughout SAFER Program development and implementation.

+Employ a proactive approach to obtaining applications and requests for funding by engaging directly with communities, water systems, and Tribes.

 Promote success stories through various media forums.

 State Water Board staff will work to develop clear communication and outreach materials in multiple languages and will provide multiple opportunities for community participation.
 State Water Board staff will work with the Advisory Group and other stakeholders to solicit input in developing and periodically updating communication and outreach strategies.